SovnSkyrim/Aldrnari/README.md

 Wabbajack will not work with Windows 7, I will not offer any kind of support for users of that operating system.

 The following files are **NOT** going to download themselves through Wabbajack.
-Yes I know, it's annoying, but there is nothing I can do for now about it.
-So since taking down the list would be even worse, ensure that those are downloaded somewhere; the next step is the creation of the folders for Wabbajack to function, and you will place those files in the "Downloads" Folder you will create.
+As annoying as this is, it is currently neccessary to **MANUALLY DOWNLOAD** the following files **BEFORE** starting the Wabbajack installation process.

 - All the problematic files are in the spreadsheet [here](https://docs.google.com/spreadsheets/d/1ouhJioGEfyNdpBbNU874-0zKjG_Q8Z3Xr57P4-2maMw/edit#gid=0)

 If you do not download [those](https://docs.google.com/spreadsheets/d/1ouhJioGEfyNdpBbNU874-0zKjG_Q8Z3Xr57P4-2maMw/edit#gid=0), Wabbajack will not complete!

+The files you download manually will be in your normal Windows downloads folder.
+You will move these files from your Windows downloads folder to the Wabbajack downloads folder created in **Step 5.** of the next section, **BEFORE** starting the installation process.

 ## Downloading and Installing

 The download and installation process can take a very long time (10+hours) depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
-To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.
+To have the highest amount of threads and thus the fastest speed, it is **highly advised** to have the working folder on an SSD.
+Using an HDD or external drive **will result in extremely long installation and loadtimes, aswell as potentially Performance/Stability issues ingame and is NOT supported.** As stated before, the only acceptable use for an HDD in this list is to put the Wabbajack downloads folder created in step 5. below there.

 #### The BSA creation is an extremely important step to avoid the list being over 500GB in size and gain performance.
 It will take over 10hours for some people and that is normal.
 Avoid closing Wabbajack during it.
 Complaining about it in support isn't going to make it faster so please avoid doing so.